GRC-SummerSchool/learn-python/Day2/Conditionals.md

 Some people don't like the forced indentation style, but it is required to use Python.
 The benefit to this structure is that code written by different teams has a similar style.

+You can choose the number of spaces in your code, but when working with others agree on a common style.
+Otherwise you can end up with code that looks like this and won't build!

 ```python
 if 1 + 1 == 2: